 The goal of drug treatment is to get the blood pressure back down below these high levels.
 The drug dose may be raised or a second drug added if blood pressure does not come down after a month.

 Certain groups of people have different individual treatment guidelines.
 Doctors consider different thresholds or different drug classes for people with diabetes, kidney disease, or who are black.

 Black people, for example, have benefitted in trials more from thiazide-type diuretics than from ACEIs.

-What is the quickest way to lower blood pressure?
+What is the quickest way?

 Raised blood pressure is a condition that develops over a number of years, and there is no quick fix for it.
 All methods to bring blood pressure down need time to take effect.

 Lowering blood pressure and tackling other health risks is also a highly individual matter.
 What may be best for lowering blood pressure in one person might not work for a different person.